JohnSilentHill/fakeshot_roulette/README.md

 ### Gameplay Loop

+> This is brief, please refer to the [wiki!](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette)

 Imagine Russian Roulette but with a shotgun and a random amount of shells.
 A live shell deals damage, and a blank does not.

 You have the choice of shooting yourself, your opponent, or using an item to your advantage.<br/>